 Kayaking the mangroves of the East coast – The eastern coast of the island is clad with thick mangrove forests which are teeming with birdlife and sea creatures.
-You can hire a kayak for 500 THB for three hours to explore the coastline and waterways by yourself, or you can take a kayak trip with a tour company who will show you around the secret spots.
+You can hire a kayak for 500 THB for three hours to explore the coastline and waterways by yourself, or you can take a kayak trip with a tour company that will show you around the secret spots.

-Mangrove walk – If you don’t fancy taking to the ocean, there’s a cool walkway on the north eastern side of the island, near a sign that says ‘Farm Crab’ which takes you through the mangroves and out to a view point.
+Mangrove walk – If you don’t fancy taking to the ocean, there’s a cool walkway on the northeastern side of the island, near a sign that says ‘Farm Crab’ which takes you through the mangroves and out to a viewpoint.

 Hike to the waterfall and cave – On the western side of the island, ride your scooter towards the south of the island up to Nui Bay.
-You’ll see a sign for elephant trekking and a smaller sign saying ‘waterfall’.
-Ride your bike up the dirt track and pay 20 THB to park it, before following a trail through the jungle along a river to the waterfall.
-In rainy season the falls is a delight and you can take an invigorating shower or have a refreshing dip in the pool below the falls.
+You’ll see a sign for elephant trekking and a smaller sign saying ‘waterfall’ Ride your bike up the dirt track and pay 20 THB to park it, before following a trail through the jungle along a river to the waterfall.
+In the rainy season the falls is a delight and you can take an invigorating shower or have a refreshing dip in the pool below the falls.
 However, you may be disappointed during the dry months (Nov-Feb) to find nothing but a trickle.
 On the way there (or back) don’t miss the interesting cave which is slowly being consumed by the roots of an enormous tree.
 Inside you’ll find squeaking bats!

 Khao Mai Kaew Cave Tour – Located in the centre of the island, this guided cave tour will set you back 300 THB.
 Although you may roll your eyes at the hiked up price for the compulsory guide, you really do need one!
 To get to the cave, you walk through the jungle for around 20 minutes and scale a wall right next to a waterfall.
 Then the guide crawls into a tiny hole and waves you down into it!
 The cave opens up huge inside and he guides you through a little network of bamboo ladders and tunnels.
 There’s a huge tunnel that looks like a lava tube and the floor vibrates when you jump as if it’s hollow.
-You’ll be crawling on your hands and knees and will get really dirty, so wear old clothese and be warned if you’re prone to claustrophobia.
+You’ll be crawling on your hands and knees and will get really dirty, so wear old clothes and be warned if you’re prone to claustrophobia.

 Explore Koh Lanta Noi – As mentioned above, very few tourists make it over to Lanta Noi to explore its treasures.
 If you’re staying for a while – we’d highly recommend it!